pjsvis/weather-app/README.md

 The requirements were:

-1. "...a single HML page displaying the 5 day weather forecast for a location of your choice."
+1. "_...a single HML page displaying the 5 day weather forecast for a location of your choice._"
-2. "...a decent user experience. ...something readable..."
+2. "_...a decent user experience. ...something readable..._"

 The first requirement was met but the second requirement not so much!